-Section 8.
-AUTHORITY.
+Section 4.9 AUTHORITY.
 The Board of Directors shall exercise, conduct, and control the corporate powers, property and affairs of the Club.
-It shall elect Officers of the club and members of standing committees.
+It shall elect Officers of the club and the Chair of standing committees.
 It shall have power to create special committees and to specify how their members shall be chosen.
 The Board shall have the power to reverse or amend the decision of any committee.